jvanheld/IBIS_2024/HOWTO.md

 We scan sequences using `rsat matrix-scan -quick`, with parameters mimicking the IBIS challenge procedure:

 - equiprobable background model (independently and identically distributed nucleotides)
-- for each PWM, only count the best hit per sequence (i.e. the site that maximises the weight, defined as the log-likelihood ratio between the sequence probabiliies under the PWM model and under the background model)
+- for each PWM, only count the best hit per sequence (i.e. the site that maximizes the weight, defined as the log-likelihood ratio between the sequence probabilities under the PWM model and under the background model)

 We scan three types of sequences: